andrewjdyck/SaskOpenData.github.io/webapp/README.md

 ## STUFF TO DO

 - Look into the leading slash for /_next/ in the project.
 Do I need to address the baseURL?
-- Ensure that .nojekyll is added to the project somehow so that when I rebuild, it is saved in the /docs/ directory and committed to gihub pages.
 - See if Google Analytics can be better incorporated.
 - Host the Saskatchewan Open Data Handbook in this repository instead of Dropbox?
 Or post on gumroad?
+- ensure that favicon.ico is working properly.

 ## Getting Started